Who should consider egg freezing?

 When is the best time to freeze eggs?

-Egg freezing has the highest chance of success when performed at an early age, preferably before the age of 34, and no later than 37.
-Younger eggs are typically healthier and withstand the freezing and thawing process better than older eggs.
+Egg freezing has the highest chance of success when it happens at an early age.
+It should happen preferably before the age of 34, and no later than 37.
+Younger eggs are typically healthier.
+They can also withstand the freezing and thawing process better than older eggs.

 Is it successful?